ryanstraight/azcast/README.md

     #>        leaf       river      silver        mesa
     #>   "#70B865"   "#007D84"   "#9EABAE"   "#A95C42"

+The `xaringan` themed slide deck mentioned in the template list above employs heavy use of these colors, as you can imagine.

 ### Settings

 (WIP) The azcast package makes use of some values, listed below, from